jancr/blog-posts/posts/good_bayesian_1.md

 ## The Data
 My wife has taken an COVID19 antibody test.
 The test measures two antibodies, but for simplicity we will only look at the most predictive antibody IgG.
-The Sensitivity of IgM is only 69% and I suspect that the IgM and IgG test results are correlated, thus we can't do simple Bayesian updating :).
+The Sensitivity of IgM is only 69% and I suspect that the IgM and IgG test results are correlated, breaking the IDD (Independent and Identically Distributed) assumption necessary for performing simple Bayesian updating :).

 According to **[Hoffman et al.
 ](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7178815/)** the performance